pedrolemos4/labcib/M1/ReportLab1.md

 ![thirdCharTimes.png](./images/thirdCharTimes.png)

-From these plots, we can infer that Dan's password for vending machine 6 starts with "dan", which is indeed true, since our script led us to the password "danoazojnoird".
+From these plots, we can infer that Dan's password for vending machine 6 starts with "dan", which is indeed true, since our script led us to the password "`danoazojnoird`".
 Testing this password interactively through the serial interface leads us past the login stage, confirming the validity of our findings.

-DAN's Password for each Nano:
-- 16: dandjggpsucpg
-- 29: danfffxcqpfxt
-- 6: danoazojnoird

 ## Firmware